-Atlas carrying the sky and Prometheus – Vatican Museums
+Atlas holding the sky on his shoulders standing in front of Prometheus – Vatican Museums

 Almost all of the heroic adventures and the great epics of Greek mythology are organised around the descendance of two Titan couples, that of Iapetus and Clymene and that of Oceanus and Tethys.
 Exceptions to this are the kings of Athens, the genealogical lineage of Tantalus and the royal lineage of Arcadia.